Master of Science in Engineering

 Jorge G Zornberg

 A Bachelor of Science degree from a program in engineering accredited by ABET is the general prerequisite for admission to a graduate program in civil engineering.
 An applicant whose training does not meet this prerequisite may be accepted but will be required to pass a sequence of courses stipulated by the Graduate Studies Committee that will make up the deficiencies in undergraduate preparation.
-A list of the required courses is available from the graduate adviser.
+A list of the required courses is available from the graduate advisor.